L'Équipe, first in sport, first in surveillance

 What happens now when you view articles?
 As with its iOS app, L'Équipe does not hesitate to continue leaking your personal data, even though you have explicitly refused tracking:

-We find many of the third parties already seen, and some additional tracers:
+We find many of the third parties already seen, and some additional trackers:

-- Outbrain : world leader in the recommendation of sponsored links, the articles with the stupid titles at the bottom of the articles?
-It’s often them!
+• Outbrain : world leader in sponsored-link recommendations — those clickbait articles at the bottom of the page?
+That's usually them!

-- SpotX : via the spotxchange.com domain, redeemed by RTL Group, an advertising monetization platform specializing in video.
+• SpotX : via the spotxchange.com domain, acquired by RTL Group, an advertising monetization platform specializing in video.

-- Zemanta : bought by Outbrain, an advertising space purchasing platform specializing in native advertising (advertising that uses content codes, such as advertising on Facebook or Twitter for example).
+• Zemanta : bought by Outbrain, an ad inventory buying platform specializing in native advertising (ads that mimic the look and feel of regular content, such as ads on Facebook or Twitter).

 Connected to the web but still monitored